MeshVPR: Citywide Visual Place Recognition Using 3D Meshes

 \section{Introduction}

-Estimating the location where a photo was taken based solely on its visual content is a staple of computer vision, and enables a number of useful applications ranging from augmented reality \cite{Fatouh_2021_VL_for_AR}, robotics localization \cite{Suomela_2024_Placenav} and assistive technology \cite{Cheng_2021_VL_impaired}.
-It can be used as an alternative to GPS, where no signal nor internet connection is available or jammed \cite{Zeng_2017_underground_VPR, Chai_2023_underground_VPR}, for automatic localization of non-geotagged image and video footage, which can be useful during or after tragic events like the terror attacks of Paris in 2015, to enable a time-critical investigation instead of months of manual labour.
+Estimating the location of where a photo was taken based solely on its visual content is a staple of computer vision, and enables a number of applications ranging from augmented reality \cite{Fatouh_2021_VL_for_AR}, robotics localization \cite{Suomela_2024_Placenav} and assistive technology \cite{Cheng_2021_VL_impaired}.
+It can be used as an alternative to GPS, where no signal nor internet connection is available or jammed \cite{Zeng_2017_underground_VPR, Chai_2023_underground_VPR}.
+Additionally, it can help with automatic localization of non-geotagged image and video footage, which can be useful during or after tragic events like the terror attacks of Paris in 2015, to enable a time-critical investigation instead of months of manual labour.

-Different approaches have been developed to tackle this problem, depending on factors like the size of the localization map (\eg a small building vs a large city) and the required accuracy of the estimate (\eg, a coarse position or a precise pose).
-In the most challenging scenarios, \ie, when the objective is the precise pose on a large map, it is common practice to rely on hierarchical solutions \cite{irschara2009structure,sattler2012image,sarlin2018leveraging,taira2018inloc,taira2019right,torii2019large,Panek2022ECCV}, which comprise two steps: (1) a \emph{Visual Place Recognition} (VPR) step with global features, where methods such as NetVLAD \cite{Arandjelovic_2018_netvlad} are used to obtain a coarse prediction through efficient image retrieval, and (2) a \emph{Visual Localization} step with local features \cite{Sarlin_2020_superglue}, where the initial pose estimate is refined, often by matching keypoints from the image to be localized to a 3D model of the map.
+The approaches developed to tackle the problem depend on factors like the size of the localization map (\eg a small building vs a large city) and the required accuracy of the estimate (\eg, a coarse position or a precise pose).
+In the most challenging scenarios, \ie, when the objective is the precise pose on a large map, it is common practice to rely on hierarchical solutions \cite{irschara2009structure,sattler2012image,sarlin2018leveraging,taira2018inloc,taira2019right,torii2019large,Panek2022ECCV}, which comprise two steps: (1) a \emph{Visual Place Recognition} (\textbf{VPR}) step with global features, where methods such as NetVLAD \cite{Arandjelovic_2018_netvlad} are used to obtain a coarse prediction through efficient image retrieval, and (2) a \emph{Visual Localization} (\textbf{VL}) step with local features \cite{Sarlin_2020_superglue}, where the initial pose estimate is refined, often by matching keypoints from the image to be localized to a 3D model of the map.

 \begin{wrapfloat}{figure}{O}{0.5\textwidth}